BejtullaAjeti/CypressE2ETesting/README.md

 Make sure you have Node.js and npm (Node Package Manager) installed on your machine.

 Run npm install after cloning

-Run npm start in mock-backend folder to start server, Run npx cypress run in main folder
+Run npm start in mock-backend folder to start server

+Run npx cypress run in main folder